TarKek/multitool/README.md

 # MultiTool
 A multitool writen on python &amp; batch.
-Only for education purposes only.
+Only for education purposes.